Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/02-state-storage.md

 # Use the Azure CLI to create a storage account to store the Terraform state files.
 This storage account will be used to store the state of each deployment step and will be accessed by Terraform to reference values stored in the various deployment state files.

-1. Login to the Azure subscription that you'll be deploying into with your credentials
+1. Login to the Azure subscription that you'll be deploying into with your credentials.

    ```Shell
    az login
    az account set --subscription <YOUR SUBSCRIPTION ID>
    ```
 2. Create some variables to start with about where your storage account will live.

-    ```Powershell
+    ```Shell
     $REGION=<REGION>
     $STORAGEACCOUNTNAME=<UNIQUENAME>
     $CONTAINERNAME=akscs
     $TFSTATE_RG=tfstate
     ```
-3. Create a Resource Group:
+3. Create a Resource Group.

-    ```
+    ```Shell
     az group create --name $TFSTATE_RG --location $REGION
     ```

-4. Create a Storage Account:
+4. Create a Storage Account.

     ```Shell
     az storage account create -n $STORAGEACCOUNTNAME -g $TFSTATE_RG -l $REGION --sku Standard_LRS
     ```

-5. Create a Storage Container within the Storage Account:
+5. Create a Storage Container within the Storage Account.

     ```Shell
     az storage container-rm create --storage-account $STORAGEACCOUNTNAME --name $CONTAINERNAME